Puggu-EX/MagicAndSkillss/README.md

 > The player is not able to use abilities on their own.
 The current ability system demonstrates that players only have access to abilities through the use of an enchantent item.

 # TODO
+* Choose between an enchanter system vs caster system
+  * Caster: The spells belong to the casters.
+They can use any wand as a medium
+  * Enchantment: The spells belong to the wands.
+Casters can only use spells the wand contains
 * Different wands
 * Particle system
 * Custom armor enchantments